benjimeistro/BitronBV2010-10_FWUpgrade/README.md

 Elelabs_EzspFwUtility:   EM3587 Serial Btl v5.8.0.0 b134
 Elelabs_EzspFwUtility:   Allready in bootloader mode.
 No need to restart
 ```
-Ah!
-As seen above I can now see the FW version running on the stick and I now know that because of the information
+As seen above I can now see the firmware version running on the stick I have and I now know that because of the information
-supplied and groundwork on the chipset, the FW supplied by NilsOF in the GitHub link above can be applied to my device!
+supplied by NilsOF and research on the chipset, that the firmware linked by NilsOF in the GitHub link can be applied to my device! :)

-My BV AV2010/10 is on firmware 5.8.0 from the output above..
+My BV AV2010/10 is on firmware 5.8.0 from the output above.

-Right, time to get flashing.
-I immediately tried to flash it using the script above, at first it almost succeeded, or
+Time to get flashing.
+I immediately tried to flash it using the elelabs script above, at first it almost succeeded, or
-so I thought.
+so I thought, the minicom baudrate seems to be hard coded in the python script..
 ```
 ./Elelabs_EzspFwUtility.py flash -f /bitron_fw/NCP_USW_EM3587-LR_678-115k2.ebl -p /dev/ttyUSB0 -b 57600 -d DEBUG
 Elelabs_EzspFwUtility:   RESET FRAME